rwndy/course-web-fullstack/modules/github-2/README.md

 Open a pull request, from forked `master` to original `master`

-Go to GitHub original source repo (not forked repo), click New pull request.
+Go to GitHub original source repo (not the forked repo), click New pull request.

 ![](./assets/github-new-pull-request-master.png)